rikkimax/twp-d/manuscript/content/exercises/stdioVsCliArgs.md

 }
 ```
 The above application, may look a bit daunting but that is its purpose.
 It is meant to make you want to remove features, instead of adding them.
 It uses language features so far not covered, specifically while loops.
-The join function may seem scary also but really it just takes an array of strings and turns it into a single string with a seperator in between the elements.
+The join function may seem scary also but really it just takes an array of strings and turns it into a single string with a separator in between the elements.

 Using the program *applyCliStdIn.d", lets look at what it does.
 First by running it as: